nmenezes0/pyladies-streamlit-app/README.md

 This is a skeleton Streamlit app for the PyLadies workshop at PyConLT 2025.
 See below for how to get started running the app.

+There is an initial dataset in the `data` folder.

 You will get instructions on how to complete the app in the workshop - you will primarily be updating the code in `app.py`.

 To see an example version of a built out app: https://github.com/nmenezes0/pyladies-full-app.